ahmedkhan847/mysqlwithelasticsearch/README.md

 print_r($result);
 echo '</pre>';
 ```
-Using same way you can add your own select query using `setSqlQuery()`.
+Using same technique as we do for insert you can add your own select query using `setSqlQuery()`.

-##Deleting data from Elasticsearch
+## Deleting data from Elasticsearch
 ```php
 <?php
 require "vendor/autoload.php";